milankinen/cuic/doc/interactions.md

 ```

 > **NOTE:** Performance-wise passing object references from Clojure
-> to JavaScript and vice versa is slower than passing primitive valus
+> to JavaScript and vice versa is slower than passing primitive values
 > or `this` binding.
 If you have only one object reference, you should
 > use `this` instead of named argument.